w3f/Grants-Program/applications/swush-dex-aggregator.md

 - **Slippage Control and Protection:**
     - Implementation of slippage control, allowing users to swap assets below maximum slippage tolerance set in User Profiles(Milestone 1).
 This ensures that users are protected against drastic price changes during the transaction execution process.
 - **Real-time Fee Updates:**
-    - Implementation of real-time updates for swap rates, liquidity, and transaction fees.
-This will involve pulling live data from liquidity pools in Asset Hub and parachain DEX.
+    - Implementation of real-time updates for swap rates and transaction fees.
+This will involve pulling live data from Asset Hub and parachain DEX.
 - **Multi Asset Pair Swap**
     - Support swaps between asset pairs not present in liquidity pools (e.g., MYTH/USDC when only DOT/USDC and DOT/MYTH are available).
 - **Optimized Routing**
-    - Automated route optimization to ensure that users are always getting the most cost-efficient swap by comparing
+    - Automated route optimization to ensure that users are always getting the most cost-efficient swap.
-        - fees
-        - liquidity
-        - slippage across parachain DEX.
 - **Advanced Simulated Testing Environment:**
-    - Comprehensive testing of the entire DEX aggregator, including functionality, security, and performance.
-This will involve simulating various attack vectors, testing transaction reliability across multiple chains, and ensuring the stability of the platform under different scenarios (e.g., high transaction volume, fluctuating liquidity).
+    - Comprehensive testing of the entire DEX aggregator, including functionality and performance.
+This will involve simulating testing transaction reliability across multiple chains, and ensuring the stability of the platform under different scenarios (e.g., high transaction volume, fluctuating slippage).
 - **User Transaction History:**
     - Implementation of user transaction history, enabling users to view their past swaps.